For Berkshire West:

 GEMS Autism and ADHD Support Service East Berkshire

 GEMS is being delivered by Solutions 4 Health and is commissioned by NHS East Berkshire Clinical Commissioning Group and Bracknell Forest Council, which serves Bracknell Forest, Slough, Windsor, Ascot and Maidenhead.
 The events offer support not just for those who are diagnosed, but for those who may have Autism and/or ADHD and for the family.
-Please note that you must be registered with a Berkshire East NHS GP surgery to be supported by this service.
+Please note that you must be registered with a Berkshire East NHS GP surgery, or live in the area, to be supported by this service.

 You can check your GP surgery here: Berkshire East GP surgeries